JiayuanWang-JW/YOLOv8-multi-task/README.md

 ## You Only Look at Once for Real-time and Generic Multi-Task
+This repository(Yolov8 multi-task) is the official PyTorch implementation of the paper "You Only Look at Once for Real-time and Generic Multi-Task".

 > [**You Only Look at Once for Real-time and Generic Multi-Task**](https://arxiv.org/pdf/2310.01641.pdf)
 >